 With AB Commander, you can use the Rename command to quickly rename many files in one step, giving them more descriptive names that make sense to you rather than to your digital camera software.

 To do that, first use AB Commander to navigate to the folder when you have imported the digital images or movies, and select the files that belong to the same event.
 (Remember that you can use the Quick View command of AB Commander to see the images without starting your digital imaging software.)
-For example, if you want to rename the images that you took during your hike to Angel's Landing of Zion National Park, select the image files that you took during that trip, choose the Rename command, and specify how you want the files to be renamed in the To area:
+For example, if you want to rename the photos of your cats, select the image files that you want to rename, choose the Rename command, and specify how you want the files to be renamed in the To area:

 Note the # symbols at the end of the file name in the To area: you can use it as a placeholder for the image number: when renaming the selected files, AB Commander will replace the # symbols with a number, starting with the one you've specified, incrementing it automatically when renaming the next file.
 (Of course, for this to work, the Replace # symbol(s) with auto-incrementing number option must be selected.)